An Efficient 4 Weeks in Japan Itinerary (Perfect for First-Timers)

 While a month in Japan feels like a long time, let me assure you it will fly by in a flash.
 If you are anything like me, you might find yourself left with an even deeper desire to spend more time exploring the incredible towns and cities across Japan.
 This four week Japan itinerary honestly just showed me how much more of Japan there is to explore, so I know I’ll be back again soon to uncover more of the vibrant and remarkable places across Japan.

-I hope this 1 month itinerary for Japan has been useful, let me know in the comments below if you have any burning questions!
+I hope this 1 itinerary has been useful, let me know in the comments below if you have any burning questions!
+Make sure to check out my other Japan travel guides for more help in planning your Japan adventures.

 Japan Itineraries: